May 2024

 Edith-Clare Hall

-co-supervisor: Jonathan Rossiter (1st)
+co-supervisor: Prof. Jonathan Rossiter (1st)

 I am a PhD candidate working to apply and develop soft robotics to novel upper limb orthoses to better meet the needs of people living with the neurodegenerative conditions, such as motor neuron disease.
 My research interests are compassionate human-centred participatory design, biologically inspired soft robotics, musculoskeletal modelling, computational fluid dynamics, and neural networks for machine learning.
 My research is complimented by diverse engineering industrial experience in aerospace, high value manufacturing, and human-centred design.

-co-supervisors: Martin Pearson, Kumar Abhinav
+co-supervisors: Dr Martin Pearson, Mr Kumar Abhinav

 After graduating from Cardiff University with an MEng in Medical Engineering with First Class Honours, I wanted to be involved in the design process of medical devices, from prototyping to commercialisation.
 This was the key motivation in joining the FARSCOPE programme.